GEC Z5670

 Looking at the underside of the casting, the marks from a hammer can be seen.
 This was the only way that the lantern could be removed from the column!

 New grub screws were fitted to the base casting on the 31st July 2004.
-By this time, I had also attacked the base casting with some Nitromors to try and remove the old paint.
+By this time, I had also attacked the base casting with some Nitromors to try to remove the old paint.
 As can be seen, this was only partly successful, and so the casting will be bead blasted and then re-sprayed.

 And here is the casting and top rim after this work was completed (6th August 2004).
 They are both now extremely smooth.